Deanelle/deanelle/README.md

 - Description: The dataset in this project comes from the Behavioral Risk Factor Surveillance System and the North Carolina Immunization Registry from 2022-2025.
 This project includes the following steps: data cleaning in python, running queries in SQL, and visualation in with a dashboard in Tableau.

-- Skills: Data cleaning and manipulation in pandas, Queries in SQL, dashbaord in tableau.
+- Skills: Data cleaning and manipulation in pandas,Joins,Aggregrate functions,Converting data types, CTEs, and dashbaord in tableau.

-- Technology: Python( for data cleaning), SQL( for queries), Tableau.
+- Technology: Python, MySQL, Tableau.

 2. Patient Satisfaction